The Farm

 Dairy

 The dairy facility began production in October of 2007.
-Some of the cows at Emmanuel were purchased, and others were grown from embryos in a project here in Guaimaca.
-Currently, Emmanuel is getting milk from about fifteen cows, and that milk goes to the kitchen to use in the children’s breakfast each morning.
+The cows at Emmanuel were purchased, and their milk goes to the kitchen to use in the children’s breakfast each morning.
 The hard-working group of dairy boys are often the first to get to work and the last ones back home, as they milk at 6 am and 4 pm.

 Processing Facility